 The goal is to decrease tension in the gluteus maximus muscle and especially the piriformis muscle.
 We partially used the protocol for the Piriformis Muscle Syndrome.

-3. Work on the sacrotubeous ligament and at the entrance to pudendal canal
+3. Work on the sacrotuberous ligament and at the entrance to the pudendal canal

 The final part of the session targeted the sacrotuberous ligament.
-The intensity of all applied techniques was correlated with the patient to prevent any possible traumatization of the pudendal nerve during the treatment.
-Friction along and across the sacrotuberous ligament, permanent, fixed electric vibration, local stretching of the ligament as well as general passive stretching of the left lower extremity were used.
+The intensity of all applied techniques was correlated with the patient to prevent any possible traumatization of the pudendal nerve during treatment.
+Friction along and across the sacrotuberous ligament, permanent, fixed electric vibration, local stretching of the ligament, as well as general passive stretching of the left lower extremity, were used.

-Decompression of the pudendal nerve was the final piece of the puzzle which allowed us to completely restore sensitivity along the left side of the penis.
-Currently the patient visits our clinic once a month for supportive therapy.
-He also uses an inversion table and stretches of the lower back regularly and he doesn’t have any episodes of decreased blood flow or sensitivity.
+Decompression of the pudendal nerve was the final piece of the puzzle, which allowed us to completely restore sensitivity along the left side of the penis.
+The patient currently visits our clinic once a month for supportive therapy.
+He also uses an inversion table and regularly stretches his lower back, and he hasn’t experienced any episodes of decreased blood flow or sensitivity.

-We observed positive results during the last three months.
-After several months of stress and misery the patient completely recovered and it took only 13 sessions of medical massage therapy to obtain stable clinical results and give the patient his life back.
+We observed positive results for three months.
+After several months of stress and misery, the patient completely recovered, and it took only 13 sessions of medical massage therapy to obtain stable clinical results and give the patient his life back.

 How did all of this happen?
 Here is the most likely scenario of abnormality.

-The patient had chronic lower back problems which eventually caused tension in the hamstring muscles on the left.
-This tension affected the sacrotuberous ligament which irritated the pudendal nerve in the pudendal canal with following pathological changes in the sensory and motor innervation of the perineum.
+The patient had chronic lower back problems, which eventually caused tension in the hamstring muscles on the left.
+This tension affected the sacrotuberous ligament, which irritated the pudendal nerve at the entrance in the pudendal canal, with the following pathological changes in the sensory and motor innervation of the perineum.

 What treatment options does modern American medicine offer a patient with Pudendal Nerve Neuralgia?
-To answer this hypothetical question we will go to a recent complimentary medical source on this subject; Genitourinary Pain & Inflammation.
-Diagnosis & Management.
+To answer this hypothetical question, we will consult a recent comprehensive medical source on this subject: Antolak.
+Genitourinary Pain & Inflammation.
+Diagnosis & Management (2008).
+The only two options described are:

 1. Pudendal Nerve Perineal Injections

-Another problem concerns the last (third) injection, because of the frequent complication in using this procedure; it may cause additional damage to the pudendal nerve.
-Because the injection needs to be done into the pudendal canal and the nerve tightly fits the canal, even modern diagnostic equipment doesn’t protect the physician from injecting medication into the nerve itself.
-This greatly increases the time of recovery.
+Another problem concerns the last (third) injection, due to the frequent complications associated with this procedure, which may cause additional damage to the pudendal nerve.
+Because the injection needs to be done into the pudendal canal and the nerve tightly fits the canal, even modern diagnostic equipment doesn’t protect the physician from injecting medication into the nerve itself or the perineurium.
+This significantly increases the recovery time.
 This is why cortisol injections for Pudendal Neuralgia are practiced in a relatively small number of clinics.

 2. Surgical Decompression of Pudendal Nerve